JuliaGPU/jenkins-openstack/README.md

 nova stop JenkinsBuild

 # rember the id of the last image
-glance image-show | grep jenkins-build
+glance image-list | grep jenkins-build

 # Create snapshot
-nova image-create JenkinsBuild jenkins-build
+nova image-create --poll JenkinsBuild jenkins-build

 # Delete old image
+# Before this step all previous instances launched based on this image need to be terminated
 glance image-delete $PREVIOUS_ID

 # Delete instace